Unknown's avatar

 a question?

-and, if you stop and pay attention
+and, if you stop

 the voice gets louder

-until
+until finally

-you open your mind to see
+you open your mind and there it is

 the sign in front of your life